tpaau/dots/README.md

 ./install.sh
 ```

-If the script detects that you use Arch Linux, it will prompt you to install all
+If the script detects that you are using Arch Linux, it will prompt you to install all
 dependencies using `yay`.

 ## Credits